 The functionality is divided over a number of tabs displayed across the bottom of the Layer Stack Manager:

 The Stackup tab details the fabrication layers.
 Layers are added, removed and configured in this tab.
 For a rigid-flex design, layers are also enabled and disabled in this tab.

 - The properties of the currently selected layer can be edited directly in the grid, or in the Properties panel.

 - Right-click in the layer grid, click the button or use the Edit » Add Layer commands to add a layer.
 The new layer will be added next to the layer currently selected in the grid.
 Adding a Signal or Plane (copper) layer will also add a dielectric layer when an existing adjacent layer is also a copper layer.

 - If the Stack Symmetry option is enabled in the Board section of the Properties panel, layers are added in matching pairs, centered around the mid-dielectric layer.

 - The layer Material can either be typed into the selected Material cell or selected in the Select Material dialog, which is accessed by clicking the button.

-- Additional copper plating can be added to a copper layer by using the Insert layer sub-menu and adding a Surface Finish layer.
+- Surface Finish can be added to an outer copper layer by using the appropriate right-click sub-menu and adding a Surface Finish layer.

 - Internal copper layers include a Copper Orientation option which defines the direction that the copper is bonded to the core (and then etched from).
 Configure this to ensure the impedance calculations are accurate.